LumaPictures/pymel/docs/source/eclipse.rst

 	2. In the left pane, drop down to **Pydev > Interpreter-Python**
 	3. Click the **New..** button at the top right of the **Python Interpreters** preferences window
-	4. In the browser that comes up, you want to choose Maya's python interpreter: ``mayapy``.
+	4. In the window that comes up give your interpreter a name (such as maya2009-osx).
+	5. Next, you can either copy and paste the path to your maya interpreter (aka ``mayapy``) or you can click 'Browse' and navigate to it.

-		.. note:: On osx, browsing to ``mayapy`` is not as easy as it should be.
+		.. note:: On OSX, browsing to ``mayapy`` is not as easy as it should be.
 The problem is that it's buried within Maya.app, which you cannot access in a file browser (thanks Apple!).
 To get to it, hold down **Command+Shift+G** to bring up a box to enter a path (that's the Apple "Command" button, plus Shift, plus the letter G).
-Due to a bug on Eclipse's part, you can't *paste* a path in this browser, so you'll have to arduously type it out ( luckily, it does have some basic tab completion to help you along ).
+You can't use Command-V to *paste* a path in this browser, but you *can* right click in the path entry box and choose Paste.

 		.. |win_104| image:: images/pymel_eclipse_win_104.png